Author

 Phillips Payson

 Phillips Payson (1736–1801) was a prominent New England Congregationalist minister whose theological writings, particularly his Election Sermon, articulated the relationship between Reformed Protestantism and emerging American political thought during the Revolutionary era.
 His work exemplified the intellectual bridge between traditional Calvinist doctrine and the ideological foundations of American independence, influencing how New England clergy understood divine providence in relation to civil liberty and republican governance.
-Payson's sermons and theological contributions remain significant for understanding the complex interplay between religious authority and political legitimacy in late eighteenth-century America.
+Payson's sermons remain significant sources for understanding the religious dimensions of eighteenth-century American political discourse.

 Works in the Library